Peeling back a corner of the universe to glimpse the utter chaos that lies behind.

 I have been fighting a bad cold, but I shrugged off the blankets and went up there this morning to see what was to be seen and shoot a few photos before this gets cleaned up.

 It looks like the two eastern-most cables (the longest ones) separated from the tower on the bridge and slithered down from their anchors on the sides of the bridge.

-Star Tribune indicate that two other sets of cables are also severely "compromised" and workers were placing shoring under the bridge today.
+Early reports from the Star Tribune indicate that two other sets of cables are also severely "compromised" and workers were placing shoring under the bridge today.
 Apparently, somebody was walking across the bridge last night at about 10:30 and found the cables laying on the deck of the bridge.
 The clear-thinking citizen called "311" and reported it.
 That's one 311 report the City jumped on, apparently, because it was closed right after that.